Games Where You Can Play Optimally with Arena-Independent Finite Memory: From M -monotony and M -selectivity to finite memory based on M

-\textbf{Induction step.} To prove the coveted implication (Theorem~\ref{thm:conceptsToML}), we first focus on \textit{memoryless} strategies in ``covered'' arenas, as discussed in Section~\ref{sec:prelims}.
-Intuitively, a ``covered'' arena is akin to a product arena (with a memory skeleton): hence studying memoryless strategies on such arenas is very close to studying finite-memory strategies on general arenas.
+To prove the sought implication (Theorem~\ref{thm:conceptsToML}), we first focus on \textit{memoryless} strategies in ``covered'' arenas, as discussed in Section~\ref{subsec:concepts}.
+Intuitively, a ``covered'' arena resembles a product arena (with a memory skeleton): hence studying memoryless strategies on such arenas is very close to studying finite-memory strategies on general arenas.

-We will proceed by induction on the number of choices in an arena, as sketched in Section~\ref{sec:prelims}.
+We will proceed by induction on the number of choices in an arena, as sketched in Section~\ref{subsec:concepts}.
 This induction will require us to mix different Nash equilibria (one for each player) in a proper way, to maintain the desired property.
 For the sake of readability, we thus start by proving the induction step for one player.